BonnieMcLean/mturk-tutorial/README.md

 ### 2. Install Submiterator

+(instructions vary on Windows and may slightly vary on Linux.)

 1. Install the boto3 and the xmltodict packages by running the following commands on the console:

     ```